-General and administrative expenses decreased in the quarter ended March 31, 2018 due to the reversal of previously accrued bonus expenses which will no longer be paid.
-General and administrative expenses are higher in the current quarters compared with the same quarters in the prior year due to non-cash stock based compensation costs, and costs associated with establishing and maintaining a publicly listed company.
-The increase in the quarter ended December 31, 2017 related to costs associated with stock option grants issued to general and administrative employees and directors.
+G&A expenses are lower in the current four quarters compared with the prior year quarters due to a reduction in salaries and legal fees as well as lower stock based compensation costs.
+The increase in the quarter ended December 31, 2017 related to costs associated with stock option grants issued to general and administrative employees and directors during that quarter.

-Results for the Three Months ended March 31, 2018
+Results for the Three Months ended March 31, 2019